BUS 0028. Independent Study

 Covers fundamental payroll laws and calculations.
 Topics include the Federal Labor Standards Act (FLSA) and related California laws including hours of work, regular and overtime pay, minimum wage, child labor laws, the Equal Pay Act, and taxable or non-taxable compensation.
 This class is part of a three-class series designed to prepare students for accounting careers and payroll industry certification. (not transferable)

 BUS 0144.
-Accounting Fundamentals for Business Owners and Entrepreneurs
+Accounting Fundamentals for Small Business Owners

 Units: 3